 3.3.2.
 Avoiding overtrading after a big win

 This is a subtle trap.
-After a particularly profitable day, there's a temptation to either stop trading for the day/week, or to immediately jump into another large trade.
+After a particularly profitable day, there’s a temptation to either stop trading for the day/week or to immediately jump into another large trade.
 If you stop, that big day might become your defining profit, violating the rule.

 If you continue with large trades, you risk another outlier or a significant loss.
 I’ve seen this play out many times; traders celebrate a massive win, then realize it’s created a new challenge for their payout eligibility.

 3.4.
-Developing a "consistency-first" trading plan
+Developing a consistency-first trading plan

 Your overall trading plan needs to be geared towards consistency:

-• Strategy selection: Consider strategies that inherently generate frequent, smaller wins rather than infrequent, massive ones.
+- Trading strategy selection: Consider strategies that inherently generate frequent, smaller wins rather than infrequent, massive ones.
 Think about scalping or disciplined day trading strategies that aim for modest, consistent gains on many trades.

-• Discipline and patience: These aren't merely abstract concepts here; they are practical necessities.
+- Discipline and patience: These aren’t merely abstract concepts here; they are practical necessities.
 Consistently executing your plan, even when market conditions tempt you to deviate, is paramount.
 Patience is key when building up that cumulative profit without one day dominating.

 4. Practical steps to ensure compliance and accelerate payouts